LEGION OF SUPER-HEROES

 Dead on Arrival: the Zero Hour

-Some time earlier, the SW6 Valor had taken off on a mission to try and return to the year of their creation, 2978.
+Shortly after their emergence, the SW6 Valor had set off on a mission to try and return to the year of their creation, 2978.
 He hoped to discover the true origins of the SW6 Legion, but his Time Bubble vanished in a flash of lightning, and the team never heard from him again.
 (Legion v.4 #37)

 When the Legionnaires began to discover historical anomalies related to Valor, they decided to go after him in time.
-These time distortions were happening in the wake of the so-called "Zero Hour."
-It also caused SW6 versions of Bouncing Boy, Dream Girl, and Star Boy to materialize (and Ferro Lad was returned to being deceased).
+Time distortions were happening in the wake of the so-called "Zero Hour," which also caused SW6 versions of Bouncing Boy, Dream Girl, and Star Boy to materialize (and Ferro Lad was made to be deceased).
 (Legionnaires #16)

 Young Valor's sacrifice came too late to save the Legion's timeline.
 The anomalies worsened in frequency and severity, unleashing villains from "lost" timelines and causing other Legionnaires to disappear.
 (Legionnaires #17, Valor #22)